 We do not keep any bulls on the farm, so this little fella will be sold around one week old.
 Are you wondering what would have happened if the calf was a girl?
 Read my post, All About Those Babies.

-The momma cow will enter the hospital pen to be monitored and examined daily.
+The momma cow is expecting will enter the hospital pen to be monitored and examined daily.
 She will also begin milking again at this time.
 If the cow is in good health after 10-14 days, she will leave the hospital pen and join the rest of the herd in the big barn.
 Back to the daily grind!
 So far, both momma and baby are doing well and enjoying the spring weather.